 Activities: Skiing, Hiking, Biking, Fishing, White Water Rafting, Rock Climbing, Jeep Tours

-Folks in Colorado will often tell you that “they came for the winter, but stayed for the summer” with its long days, hot but dry temperatures, and perfectly blue skies except for the briefest afternoon thunder showers.
+Folks in Colorado will often tell you that “they came for the winter, but stayed for the summer.”
+Summer brings long days, hot but dry temperatures, and perfectly blue skies except for the brief afternoon thunder showers.
 Aspen already has a crowded line up of cultural events, but the Little Nell’s Summer and Winter Adventures make your stay all the more exciting.

-Executive Chef Matt Zubrod oversees element 47, the hotel’s five-star restaurant that serves breakfast, lunch and dinner, as well as Ajax Tavern, which sits slope side with a sun-soaked patio—the place to go for burgers and their signature truffle fries after a day of skiing or mountain biking.
+Executive Chef Matt Zubrod oversees element 47, the hotel’s five-star restaurant that serves breakfast, lunch and dinner, as well as Ajax Tavern, which sits slope side with a sun-soaked patio.
+Ajax is the place to go for burgers and their signature truffle fries after a day of skiing or mountain biking.
 Master Sommelier Carlton McCoy oversees the hotel’s 20,000-bottle wine cellar and team of 39 sommeliers on staff and counting.

 The health center features three treatment rooms and en-suite massages are available.
 The pool sits in the courtyard at the heart of the hotel and, in the summer, features the only living wall in Aspen as its backdrop.

 If you can’t find enough to do while staying at The Little Nell, you’re not trying very hard.

 The Bitter End Yacht Club – Virgin Gorda, BVI

 Activities: Sailing, Kiteboarding, Kayaking, Wind Surfing, Snorkeling, Scuba Diving